-The King College School of Education desires continuous evaluation and improvement of its professional clinical program.
+The King University School of Education desires continuous evaluation and improvement of its professional clinical program.
 Your responses here should address the program as a whole.
-Please respond to the following questions by circling a low "1" (poor), to a high "5" (excellent).
-If item cannot be rated, circle "CR" (cannot rate).
-Once you have completed the forms, please scan and email to Wendy Gauthier, Compliance Officer for the School of Education wgauthier@king.edu or mail to her at the college address or drop it off to her office in Kline Hall 221.
-Mentor teacher responses will be aggregated prior to program evaluation.
+Please follow the directions for each section.
+Once you have completed, email to Leanah Heflin, Compliance Officer for the School of Education lgheflin1@king.edu or mail to her at the college address or drop it off to her office in Kline Hall 221 Candidate responses